w3ctag/process/guide-for-tag-members.md

 * we communicate on Slack; ask any existing TAG member to invite you.
 * we make use of the W3C calendar system
-* in your [w3c account](https://www.w3.org/Systems/db/memUser) go to "Connected accounts", make sure your github account is linked
+* in your [W3C account](https://www.w3.org/users/myprofile/) go to [Connected accounts](https://www.w3.org/users/myprofile/connectedaccounts/), make sure your github account is linked
 * Get yourself invited to the [w3ctag](https://github.com/w3ctag) github organization, and accept the invite.
 You can [make your membership public](https://github.com/orgs/w3ctag/people) if you want.
 Then get yourself added to https://github.com/orgs/w3ctag/teams/tag .
 Any current TAG member should be able to do this.
 * Get yourself invited to the [w3c](https://github.com/w3c) GitHub organization, and accept the invite.
 You can [make your membership public](https://github.com/orgs/w3c/people) if you want.
 This (plus the account linking above) should mean you're automatically added to https://github.com/orgs/w3c/teams/w3c-group-100-members/members .
 The invite should be doable by any W3C staff.